About Us

 Board Member

-Treasurer of BWFN since 2021, Kiera Sills is from College Park, GA and is a freelance Production and Payroll Accountant in Atlanta.
-She's worked on projects for networks such as Investigation Discovery, TLC, HGTV, BET, Netflix, OWN and Tubi).
-Kiera received her BBA from Howard University and her MBA from Shorter University.
-Prior to beginning her Accounting career in tv/film, Kiera served as an accounting supervisor with International Paper Company in Memphis, TN.
+Kiera Sills has served as Treasurer of BWFN since 2021.
+A freelance Production and Payroll Accountant based in Atlanta, she has worked on projects for networks like Investigation Discovery, TLC, HGTV, BET, Netflix, OWN, and Tubi.
+Kiera earned her BBA from Howard University and her MBA from Shorter University.
+Before her TV/film accounting career, Kiera was an accounting supervisor at International Paper Company in Memphis, TN.
+She later partnered with her twin brother, Courtney “Bear” Sills, to manage Atlanta-based music artists and producers through Sills Entertainment, which has shaped careers and influenced the culture.

 Mercendez Springer